oliviergimenez/capture-recapture-review/README.md

 > Even the most general mathematical model is a plaything relative to the complexity of an animal population (Cormack 1968 cited in Lebreton et al. 1992).

 > Counting fish is just like counting trees — except that they are invisible and keep moving (John Sheperd; [original statement](http://jgshepherd.com/thoughts/) a bit different)

+> An applied statistician knowledgeable in capture-recapture should often be consulted for both the design and analysis of capture-recapture or capture-resighting studies, especially if the population issues are complex.
+(Lebreton et al. 1992)